giusepperaso/structura.js/docs/edge-cases.md

 # Edge cases

 Structura supports some edge cases that are not always well handled by other libraries.
+On the contrary, some edge cases are not well supported.

 ## Returning and modifying in the same producer